 These tips can help diffuse sticky decision making situations more respectfully and effectively:

 - Try negotiating a safer alternative for a worry like driving, such as driving only in the daylight and only on short, local trips.

 - Open a discussion with small changes to implement, which may be less irritable to seniors, such as removing throw rugs, adding no-slip strips to the bathtub, and moving cords away from walkways.

 - Respect a senior’s wishes, without compromising safety.
 It is important to remember to ask for your parent’s input about decisions without talking down to him or her.

 - Put yourself in the senior’s shoes.
 Consider what it would be like to be in a similar situation and how you would want to be treated if the tables were turned.

 - It is important to remember, if there are safety or health concerns, don’t hesitate to contact a social worker or the senior’s physician for help.

 And keep in mind that oftentimes, this type of serious discussion is often better received in the presence of a trusted medical professional or clergy member or through an objective third party.
 Want more tips to help make tough discussions with older adults go more smoothly and eliminate the potential for elder bullying?
 Contact Home Sweet Home In-Home Care at (866) 229-2505 to learn how we help families throughout Southwest Michigan.
-Our elder care in Portage, MI and the nearby areas help keep elderly loved ones safe, while allowing them to remain as independent as possible where they’re most comfortable – at home.
+Our elder care in Portage, MI and the nearby areas help keep elderly loved ones safe while allowing them to remain as independent as possible where they’re most comfortable – at home.
 For a full list of the communities we serve in Michigan, please visit our Locations page or reach out to the office nearest you: (269) 373-5444 in Kalamazoo; (269) 763-5350 in Paw Paw; (269) 849-9252 in St. Joseph; and (269) 963-9888 in Battle Creek.